-Supplier development plans may include support in quality systems, Lean Mfg., six-sigma, team-oriented
+Supplier development plans may include support in quality systems, Lean Mfg., six-sigma, team-oriented problems solving, etc.

 ABC has high expectations of all Suppliers and will seek to work with Suppliers that demonstrate a strong commitment to quality improvement, continuous improvement and cost savings.